Scant progress the final blow to on-time MLB spring training

 Teams still are asking for non-monetary penalties, which the union thinks is too harsh.

-While MLB dropped its plan to have a team lose a third-round pick for exceeding the first threshold, it has proposed a team would lose a second-round pick for going over the second threshold (rather than dropping 10 slots) and would forfeit a first-round selection for exceeding the third threshold.
+While MLB dropped its plan to have a team lose a third-round pick for exceeding the first threshold, it has proposed a team would lose a second-round pick for going over the second threshold ($234 million this year and next) rather than dropping 10 slots and would forfeit a first-round selection for exceeding the third threshold ($254 million).

 The union fears teams would refuse to go over the threshold, prizing draft picks.